miztiik/serverless-todo-app/README.md

         }
         ```

-    - Finally,Update `App.vue`
+    - Finally,Update `src/pages/Todo.vue`

-        We will complete our example ToDo application by adding the following code to `pages/Todo.vue`:
+        We will complete our example ToDo application by adding the following code to `src/pages/Todo.vue`:

         ```vue
         <template>